 Students must obtain a Change of Program Form and a copy of their degree evaluation from the ARO to change from one academic program to another.
-After receiving the approval and signature of their original Program Manager, a student must obtain the approval and signature of the new Program Manager and an Associate Dean of Academic Affairs.
+After receiving the approval and signature of their original Program Director, a student must obtain the approval and signature of the new Program Director and the Assistant Dean of Academic Affairs.
 The Academic Support Coaches can also assist students with the process.

-Students are notified by their new Program Manager concerning the procedures involved in scheduling classes for the new program at the time of acceptance into the new program.
+Students are notified by their new Program Director concerning the procedures involved in scheduling classes for the new program at the time of acceptance into the new program.
 Students who change programs retain their previous academic records and must meet all requirements for graduation in their new program.